NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 Please remember to continue to share NeuroVault with your colleages, and share ideas you might have for increasing NeuroVault adoption in our survey!

-## Understanding NeuroVault data, by linking to scientific knowledge
+### Linking NeuroVault data to scientific knowledge

 To truly understand what is uploaded NeuroVault, it helps to link published articles to the collections that contain the relevant data.
 However, a surprisingly small proportion of collections are ultimately linked to publications.